Palmer penguins and discrete predictors

 }

 The model section looks very much like the mathematics shown above.
-I want you to notice especially how the bottom chunk has three lines, each describing a probability distribution.
+In particular, notice how the bottom block has three lines, each describing a probability distribution.
 Models are devices for putting together the probability of all the quantities we are looking for.
-Again, a Bayesian separates the world into unmeasured or measured quantities – and above we state which are observed (the data block) and which are unobserved (the parameters block).
+Again, a Bayesian model separates the world into unmeasured or measured quantities.
+In this respect, in the Stan code we state which are observed (the data block) and which are unobserved (the parameters block).

 Before we fit this model we need to get the data ready.
 We’ll drop NA values1, and set up the data in a list.